Whaddya hear? For White Sox’ Lance Lynn, not much when it comes to trade talk

 This and that

-Lefty Sammy Peralta was recalled from Triple-A Charlotte to fill one of the roster spots opened by Giolito and Lopez.
+Left-hander Sammy Peralta was recalled from Triple-A Charlotte to fill one of the roster spots opened by the trade of Giolito and Lopez.
 Peralta is 3-5 with a 5.34 ERA in 25 games (six starts) for Charlotte.
-He gave up two runs in 2⁄3 of an inning against the Twins in his only appearance with the Sox May 4.
+He gave up two runs in two-thirds of an inning against the Twins in his only appearance with the Sox on May 4.

 The Sox will play a pitcher short until Mike Clevinger is activated from the injured list to start Saturday.

-*Touki Toussaint will start Friday in Giolito’s spot.
-Giolito is slated to start for the Angels in Toronto.
+• Touki Toussaint will start Friday in Giolito’s spot.
+Giolito is slated to start for the Angels on Friday in Toronto.